How it works

 Support access

-What support sees when we're inside your firm — and what stays hidden.
+What support sees inside your firm — and what stays hidden.

 Once a tenant is provisioned, the engineer who built blankit can’t open it the way a senior advisor at your firm can.
 The day-to-day product is firmId-scoped at the database layer: cross-firm reads aren’t a permission to grant, they aren’t a code path.